The Comprehensive Ransomware Overview

 The attacks entail going deeper inside the target organization’s systems with the goal of deploying ransomware to as much of the network as possible rather than to a single machine.
 The attack usually starts with exploiting one of three common compromise points:

-In the past, cybercriminals would strike once they’re in the system.
-In this scenario, they take their time to find out where everything is and understand how the systems work.
-Their goal: to obtain administrator privileges, which lets them exploit computers across the network.
+Cybercriminals take their time to find out where everything is and understand how the systems work in order to obtain administrator privileges, which lets them exploit computers across the network.